phil-r/want-to-build/README.md

 ### Sneak peek

-App where you can exchnage photos with a stranger.
+App where you can exchange photos with a stranger.
 You can keep this photo dialogue until somebody stops to reply.

 ### [Macaque](https://github.com/phil-r/macaque)
 > also known as `lodhommey`